 6. Is there a time limit on the prerequisite coursework and can certain courses be waived/substituted?
 Is there a time limit on the clinical experience hours?

 No, we do not have a time limit on courses or clinical experience hours.
-However, it is strongly recommended any prerequisite courses that were taken 6-10 years ago should be retaken as a refresher.
+However, it is strongly recommended prerequisite courses, in particular Biology and Chemistry requirements, that were taken 5 years ago should be retaken as a refresher.
 The program will not waive or substitute any courses for our prerequisites regardless of previous education or experience.
-Clinical experience that was completed several years ago will count, but applicants are encouraged to pick up recent hours.
+Clinical experience that was completed several years ago will count, but applicants are encouraged to obtain recent hours.

 7. Do I have to have all coursework completed when I submit my application?

-No. Applicants who have a plan in place or are in progress of completing outstanding coursework for the program will still be considered, if selection factors have been met.
-Applicants are encouraged to have the majority of coursework completed at the time their application is received.
-If an applicant has 20-30 hours of outstanding coursework at the time of application, he/she is encouraged to wait until the next application cycle to apply to be a more competitive applicant.
+No. Applicants who have a plan in place or are in progress of completing outstanding coursework for the program will still be considered if selection factors have been met.
+Applicants are encouraged to have most of the coursework completed at the time their application is received.
+If an applicant has 20-30 credits of outstanding coursework at the time of application, he/she is encouraged to wait until the next application cycle to apply to be a more competitive applicant.

 8. Where can I document my planned or in-progress coursework?